flancia-coop/doc.anagora.org/social-coop-oc.md

 Agenda
 - Who is facilitating? who is taking notes?
   - Caitlin, Luke will take notes
+  - Intros from Luke/Flan as it's the first time they meet here
 - Check Ins
 - Consent to the agenda:
   - sensemaking 2026 budget - 20 minutes